 bloodstream, and then travel though out the body to be used by the cells.

-The Pancreas secretes enzymes that help to further break down proteins.
+Pancreas secretes enzymes that help to further break down proteins.
 The pancreas is also an endocrine gland that regulates blood sugar.

-The Gallbladder stores and regulates the release of bile.
+Gallbladder stores and regulates the release of bile.
 Bile is needed to break down fats.

 The best way to keep your dog's digestive system organs working efficiently is by feeding good natural dog food.
+A poorly functioning canine digestive system is the root cause of all disease.

 If you are dealing with a dog health problem, no matter what it is, you need not look any further than your dog's digestive system.